-Your Rolex is a complicated piece of machinery, and much like your automobile it will need regular servicing.
-On average it is recommended between 3- 7 years and this is mainly due to the lubricants that are within the whole movement drying up and affecting the miniscule parts within your Rolex watch.
+Your Rolex is a complicated piece of machinery, and much like your automobile, it will need regular servicing.
+On average it is recommended between 3- 7 years and this is mainly due to the lubricants that are within the whole movement drying up and affecting the minuscule parts within your Rolex watch.

 Your watch will be thoroughly examined internally and externally.
 The case is checked for water tightness.
 All parts of the watch are disassembled and individually cleaned.
 Any internal parts that are damaged or show excessive wear will be replaced.
 The watch will then be reassembled, lubricated and sealed.
 The case and band will be buffed and polished.
 Once this has been completed, the watch will be tested, timed and regulated to ensure it meets factory specifications.

 The movement is removed from the case and disassembled into its individual component parts.
 The band, bezel, caseback, crystal, crown and tube are separated from the case.
 The end-pieces (if applicable) and spring bars are separated from the band